SplitVICE/Online-Notes/readme.md

-# Public-Notes
+# Online Notes
-PHP + MySQL public notes
+A web application to store notes at the web.
+Currently on development.